Skip to Content

 8. Trying to catch up or graduate with additional majors/minors/concentrations in 4 years

-9. On academic probation
+9. On academic notice

-Schedule revision is the process of adding, dropping, or modifying courses already on your schedule.
-You may modify full semester courses during the first week of the fall and spring semesters using Scheduling Assistant.
-Beginning the second week of classes, you will need approval to add a course.
+• Beginning the second week of classes, you will need approval to add a course.
 You can request approval through Scheduling Assistant by adding the course.
-Please consult your academic advisor when revising your schedule.

-Full semester courses dropped during the first two weeks of the fall and spring semesters will not appear on your academic record.
+• Full semester courses dropped during the first two weeks of the fall and spring semesters will not appear on your academic record.

-Schedule revision dates for summer sessions adjust according to the length of each course.
+• Schedule revision dates for summer sessions adjust according to the length of each course.

-The add/drop calendar will show deadlines based on the current term and are searchable by length of course (8-or 16-week for fall or spring).
-The calendar also shows when a W or WF will be on your record after dropping a course.
-A W or WF will not factor into your overall GPA but do count in the 3 time enrollment policy of Purdue.
+• The calendar also shows when a W will appear on your record after dropping a course.
+A W does not factor into your overall GPA but does count in the 3-time enrollment policy of Purdue.